0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

   : a collection of key/value pairs.
 You access the value via the key.

   - A popular implementation is the [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html)

+- Stacks

+  - Stacks and queues are two similar types of linear collections with special behavior.
+A stack is a last-in, first-out ADT: elements are always added or removed from one end of the data structure.
+A queue is a first-in, first-out ADT.

+**Some of the methods in their interfaces are introduced in <a href="https://sp18.datastructur.es/materials/discussion/disc05.pdf">disc05</a>**

 You can use them like this: